subh007/atrium-docs-temp/Release16A/ONOS-Router-16A/Software-Install-ONOS-Router-16A.md

      <driver name="ofdpa-cpqd-vlan" extends="default"
                 manufacturer="ONF"
                 hwVersion="OF1.3 Software Switch from CPqD" swVersion="for Group Chaining">

+For the hardware NoviFlow switch, as well as the software-switch emulating the NoviFlow hardware, we use the "softrouter" driver.

+       <driver name="softrouter" extends="default"
+                manufacturer="Various" hwVersion="various" swVersion="0.0.0">

 Note that when using software switches, ONOS needs to be told which driver to use.
 This is done via the "devices" configuration in the ~/Applications/config/network-cfg.json file in the Atrium-ONOS distribution VM

 ### Quick Start

 To quickly get started with software switches, follow the recipe below to launch ONOS

-    admin@atrium16A:~$ cell atrium_fabric_no_learn
+    admin@atrium16A:~$ cell atrium_router
-    admin@atrium16A:~$ cp Applications/config/network-cfg.json.fabric.nolearn.mn Applications/config/network-cfg.json
+    admin@atrium16A:~$ cp Applications/config/network-cfg.json.router.mn Applications/config/network-cfg.json
     admin@atrium16A:~$ ok clean

-From a different shell, start the script to launch Mininet with the software-switches and end-hosts.
+From a different shell, start the script to launch Mininet with the software-switch, quagga-instance and end-hosts.